Jackson-Bahm/Bit-Team-Loans/README.md

 # Request Company Balance

-This program allows you to see the company balance within the Bitfinex exchange at any time.
-Note that this does not nessacarily indicate the Bit Team International's funds but only indicated the amount on this particular exchange.
+This program will automatically create and file a loan contract for investments into Bit Team International.

 # Usage
 0. Requirements